zats/zats.github.io/_posts/2014-12-23-target-action-for-non-ui.markdown

 UIKit takes care of passing the right parameters for you!

 In my example, I consider writing a non-ui feature, so I'm passing `nil` as the event.
+However, you can create a custom subclass of `UIEvent` and pass required data with it.
+Modifying type of the event parameter to a subclass in the `- action:forEvent:` feels a bit dirty though.

 This technic allows a less-coupled design.
 However, you should be careful and try to avoid creating a mess of unidentified actions flying around a-la NSNotification-hell

 [^1]: which is, apparently, not that easy on iOS http://optshiftk.com/2014/08/implementing-uiapplication-targetforactiontofrom